AdobeDocs/campaign-standard.en/help/api/using/why-using-campaign-standard-apis.md

 ---
-title: WHy using Campaign Standard APIs?
+title: Why using Campaign Standard APIs?
 description: Learn more on Campaign Standard APIs and why to use them.
 page-status-flag: never-activated
 uuid: c7b9c171-0409-4707-9d45-3fa72aee8008